sqlmapproject/sqlmap/Usage.md

 In cases when user knows that the distinction of a `True` query from a `False` one can be done using HTML title (e.g. `Welcome` for `True` and `Forbidden` for `False`), he can turn turn on title-based comparison using switch `--titles`.

-In cases with lot of active content (e.g. scripts, embeds, etc.) in the HTTP responses' body, you can filter pages (`--text-only` switch) just for their textual content.
+In cases with lot of active content (e.g. scripts, embeds, etc.) in the HTTP responses' body, you can filter pages (switch `--text-only`) just for their textual content.
 This way, in a good number of cases, you can automatically tune the detection engine.

 ## Techniques